jpoehls/bible-metadata/README.md

 # Bible Metadata

 My collection of Bible metadata in the form of CSV files.
-Focused on basic book, chapter, and verse numbers.
+Focused on just the data I need for my own hobbies.
 See sources below for more extensive Bible metadata.

 Chapter and verse counts are based on the KJV.